EmmaHHellman/Portfolio/readme.md

 ## Description

-_The website details my work history, goals and favorite activities._
+_The website details my work history, goals and favorite activities.
+It gives a complete picture of who I am and where I want to be._

 ## Setup/Installation Requirements